TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 First, some definitions:

+*What is Linux?*

+Linux is a free and open-source operating system (OS) that manages a computer's hardware and resources, like memory, storage, and CPU.
+It's similar to other operating systems like Windows, macOS, and iOS.

 *What is a Shell?*

 A shell is a program that takes commands from the keyboard and gives them to the operating system to perform.
-Most common shells are *bash*, *csh* and *zsh*.
+Most common Linux shells are *bash*, *csh* and *zsh*.
 In Biowulf you will be using *bash* by default, but

 *What is a Terminal?*

-It's a program that opens a window and lets you interact with the shell.
+A Terminal is a program that opens a window and lets you interact with the shell.

 ## a.
 How to open a terminal in Windows and MacOSX